ashotvardanya/ICRANet-Tasks/README.md

 ### Conclusion
 - The Stacked Regression model performed the best in terms of MSE and MAE, followed by the Deep Neural Network Regression model.
-- These models can be used to predict tips based on the provided dataset.
+- These models can predict tips based on the provided dataset.

 ---